-Addiction Recovery: What to Expect the First Year
+Sober Living: What You Can Expect the First Year In Early Recovery

 According to the Substance Abuse and Mental Health Services Administration, addiction recovery is defined as a process of change through which people improve their health and wellness, live a self-directed life and strive to reach their full potential.
 Reaching addiction recovery isn’t simply abstaining from drugs or alcohol— it includes making important changes to your lifestyle.

 For many people, the first year spent sober is often daunting and stressful.
 It’s important to remember that just as each person’s struggle with the disease is different, so is their recovery path.
 You can observe how others are doing, but don’t compare their progress to yours.
 While there’s no “one size fits all” formula that works for everyone, there are some tips that can help you overcome the tough part in early recovery:

 Realize that depression is common.
 Depression is a common emotion felt during the early stages of addiction recovery and can interfere with both your ability to participate in treatment and your overall recovery.
 While experiencing some amount of sadness and depression in the early days of recovery is common, it should pass within a few weeks.
 If these feelings do arise, don’t hesitate to reach out for help.
 Having a solid support system such as a sponsor or family members can help to talk things out, alleviate the feelings of depression and get you back on your recovery path.